janjiralakirankumar/DevOpsEssentials/README.md

 #### =============================END of LAB-04=============================

-## Lab 5: Add Docker Machine as Jenkins Slave, build and deploy code in Docker Host as a container
+## Lab 5: Configuring Docker Machine as Jenkins Slave, build and deploy code in Docker Host as a container

 **Objective:**
 In this lab, you will set up a Docker container as a Jenkins slave, build a Docker image for a Java web application, and deploy it in a Docker container.